 Brand new, beautiful, shared, and private accommodation in the heart of the city of Wellington.
 Unlike other hostel rooms in the town, their dorm beds include cozy custom-made privacy curtains and handmade wooden bunks with handy storage draws, lighting, and charging facilities.
 Voted one of NZ’s best hostels, this is a great option to stay at if you are looking to meet other travelers or save money.

 Wellington Gay Nightlife Scene

-When heading out in Wellington for the first time we always suggest visiting one of the two main gay bars to get a true feel for the scene here, but we have also listed some of our other favorite LGBT-friendly haunts.
+When heading out in Wellington for the first time, we always suggest visiting one of the two main gay bars to get a sincere feeling for the scene here, but we have also listed some of our other favorite LGBT-friendly haunts.